Achieving Environmentally Sustainable Tourism

 Actions to get started:

-Start by understanding the waste generated by your business and then put measure sin place to avoid or reduce it.
+Start by understanding the waste generated by your business and then put measures in place to avoid or reduce it.
 Hosted accommodation providers can make simple changes by taking a few small actions such as buying in bulk to reduce packaging and using recyclable amenities.

 - Undertake an audit of your solid waste to determine what you can eliminate or reduce.
+Excessive packaging is a great place to start.
+Offer reuseable coffee cups for guests who haven't brought their own.

 - Make a plan to monitor and control the water you use to avoid waste.
+Investigate dry soap and shampoo for guest toiletries.

 - Identify any other harmful waste that your business generates and minimise harm to the environment by replacing/reducing/eliminating toxic substances.